Importing plant-based animal feed

 We assess each import application against our long established policies, applying strict requirements to manage the risks.
 We will only permit the import if we are confident the risks can be managed.

-Make sure you understand the following assessment and risk management processes for the type of stockfeed you are importing.
+Make sure you understand the following assessment and risk management processes for the type of animal feed you are importing.

 Apply for a permit

-You must have a permit to import any processed plant-based stockfeed and supplements into Australia.
+You must have a permit to import any plant-based animal feed into Australia, including processed stockfeed and pet food.

 To apply for a permit: